evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 #### 3. now

-If you haven't heard of [now](https://zeit.co/now), go check it out.
-Now (heh).
+If you haven't heard of [now](https://zeit.co/now), go check it out now (heh).
 It is seriously cool.
 After installing it on your computer, just type `now` on your command line, and next thing you know, your application is on the web.

 The only requirement is that you have a `package.json` with a `start` script.  `now` takes care of the rest.

 As cool as the deployment process is, there were some things I didn't like about it.

 1. The free tier gives you these janky URLs for your project, for example: coolproject-glkqdjsslm.now.sh.
-This is okay since you're not paying for hosting, but the is that every time you deploy, you get a new URL.
+I usually don't mind having strange URLs when I'm not paying for hosting, but the issue is that every time you deploy, you get a new URL.
 You basically can't host anything that other people are going to use for free
 1. Their cheapest paid tier, which gets you 1000 deploys/month (instead of 20), private codebases, and more is $14.99/mo.
 Much more than I was willing to pay for silly side projects.

 #### 4. GitHub Pages

 Finally.
 You sat through the excruciating minutia of my SPA hosting experiences.
-We have finally arrived at the point of the article, which is that GitHub Pages is fantastic.
+We have finally arrived at the point of the article, which is to outline my experiences hosting an SPA on GitHub Pages.

 It seems like the logical place to serve a SPA from, right?
 You've got free hosting.
 Deploys are a breeze.
 Free SSL.
 Plus your code is probably going to be kept on GitHub anyway!

 I had recently decided that it was time to replace my personal website, which was previously a free Wordpress site that I put zero effort into (and I eventually password protected it because I was embarrassed by it).
 My new site, which you are currently looking at, is written in Vue.js with no backend, so I could really choose any provider I wanted.
 App Engine (both Standard and Flex) were overkill and/or too expensive, `now` was also unfeasible because of the reasons I stated above.
 So here we are.
 GitHub Pages is the chosen one.

 It is not without it's faults.
 Of course, there are a few quirks here and there that you might need to work around, but I haven't come across any blockers, and I'm sure you wouldn't either.
+That said, if GitHub Pages were a paid service, some of the problems I encountered would have made me throw in the towel and switch to something else.
+Since it's free, I was willing to put in the time to work around the issues.

 I'd like to walk through how the whole thing works, including any "gotchas" that I encountered along the way.

 ### Part 1: What is GitHub Pages?

-First of, [go here](https://pages.github.com/).
+First off, [go here](https://pages.github.com/).
 It has all the basics of Pages, and if you want more detailed documentation you can click "Pages Help" in the top-right corner.

 There are two types of Pages.
 The first is an Organization/Personal page.
-This lives in a repo called `<YOUR_USERNAME>.github.io`, has a URL that matches the repo name, and is meant as a general landing page for a person or organization (duh).
+This lives in a repo called `<YOUR_USERNAME>.github.io`, has a URL that matches the repo name, and is meant to be a general landing page for a person or organization (duh).
 The code for the site lives in this project.

 The other kind, a Project page, most commonly lives in the `gh-pages` branch, or in a `/docs` folder on `master`.
 Then, you access the page from `<YOUR_USERNAME>.github.io/<PROJECT_NAME>`.
 It allows you to keep all the code in one place.
 Pretty handy, I think.

 For the purposes of this post, I will be talking about Personal pages.

-### Part 2: How do I Structure the Code?
+### Part 2: What should my repo look like?

 This was the first problem I came across.
 A personal site is served from the `master` branch.
 That meant I couldn't just create a project using the Vue CLI, commit everything to master, and expect it to work.

 After doing some research online, I settled on a plan.
 I created a `sources` branch that houses the source files.
-Then, on my computer, I built the project, initialized the generated `/dist` directory as a git repo, set it to track `master`, then committed and pushed.
+Then, on my computer, I built the project, initialized the generated `dist` directory as a git repo, set it to track `master`, then committed and pushed.
 It worked pretty well, but it was largely manual.
 Plus if I ever re-cloned the project or used another computer, I'd have to set up the dist repo again.
 Annoying.

 ### Part 3: Automating Deployments